toliaqat/xenon-wiki/dcp-REST-API.md

 Enable  the Capability.INSTRUMENTED  for  a service  and  then have  the service  add stats  through out  its operation  handling and  lifecycle.
-DCP  provides all  stats through  the `/some-service/stats`  suffix.
+Xenon  provides all  stats through  the `/some-service/stats`  suffix.
 For example, the node group service, that tracks node membership, uses stats to indicate Serf RPC status.